Synxx315/PigPhysics/PigPhysics.md

 it's the short people who'll save the day

-Evil curses upon all the giants whose feet stink like smelly trash when you're head is so high up there can you see all the people you smash
+Evil curses upon all the giants whose feet stink like smelly french people when you're head is so high up there can you see all the people you smash